Undergraduate Advising and Research

 - HHMI Fellows: these students must present a poster at the Wetterhahn Symposium if they are on campus in the spring.
 If not, then they must submit an academic research paper or a research summary (as described above).

-- Sophomore Science Scholars and Junior Research Scholars who are doing research in the sciences: these students must present a poster at the Wetterhahn Symposium if they are on campus in the spring.
+- Sophomore Science Scholars: students in this program must present a poster at the Wetterhahn Symposium if they are on campus in the spring.
 If not, then they must submit an academic research paper or a research summary (as described above).

 - Robert G. McGuire III 1958 Memorial Fund: students who receive this award must submit TWO bound copies of their senior honors thesis or submit an electronic copy of an academic research paper.

-All final reports are due by the end of the academic term following the term of your research (with the exception of senior honors theses, which can be submitted upon completion of the thesis)
+All final reports are due the 5th week of the academic term following the term of your research (with the exception of senior honors theses, which can be submitted upon completion of the thesis)

 Submit reports as email attachments to "undergraduate research"